w3f/polkadot-wiki/docs/maintain/maintain-guides-async-backing.md

 ## Prerequisite

-The relay chain needs to have async backing enabled so double-check that the relay-chain configuration contains the following three parameters (especially when testing locally e.g. with zombienet):
+The relay chain needs to have async backing enabled so double-check that the relay chain configuration contains the following three parameters (especially when testing locally e.g. with zombienet):